stuartsierra/lazytest/README.md

       (given [bindings...]
         (is ...)))

-`given` is like `is` but starts with a binding vector.
-The binding vector consists of name-value pairs, like `let`, where each value is a context object.
-When the assertions are run, the names will be locally bound to the state returned by the contexts' "before" functions.
+`given` has a binding vector consisting of name-value pairs, like `let`, where each value is a context object.

+Assertions inside the `given` will run with the names locally bound to the state returned by the contexts' "before" functions.
 Example:

     (defcontext calculate-pi []
       Math/PI)